Dubovsk2/hangman/readme.txt

 It's a hangman game made on ruby for goodprogrammer.ru course.
 ================================================================
-To start open 'main.rb' in terminal.
+To start copy repository, in terminal use 'bundle install'  and 'ruby main.rb'.
 To add more words use 'data/words.txt'.